gabokappa/student-directory/README.md

 # student-directory #

-The student directory script is one of the Makers precourse tasks, and it helps you to manage the list of students enrolled at Villains Academy.
+The student directory script is one of the Makers pre-course tasks, and it helps you to manage the list of students enrolled at Villains Academy.

 ## How to use ##